dentarg/auth0-blog/_posts/2018-03-05-build-robust-apps-with-mithril-and-auth0.md

 - 2016-02-22-12-steps-to-a-faster-web-app
 ---

 **TL;DR:** Mithril positions itself as a compact but powerful modern client-side JavaScript framework.
 Its API is engineered to allow developers to build large single page applications while keeping a very small footprint.
 With a size of under 8kb as a gzip, Mithril delivers speed and performance without any compromise on functionality.
 Out of the box, Mithril offers flexible routing and XHR utilities.
-[Benchmarks](https://mithril.js.org/index.html#what-is-mithril?) provided by the developers of the project show that Mithril is smaller and performs better than the three leading mainstream frameworks: React, Angular and Vue.
+[Benchmarks](https://mithril.js.org/index.html#what-is-mithril?) provided by the developers of the project show that Mithril is smaller and performs better than the three leading mainstream frameworks: React, Angular, and Vue.
 In this tutorial, we are going to use Mithril to build a fairly complex web interface to store data about conferences and authenticate it with [Auth0](https://auth0.com).
-The final code can be found at the [Mithril-Sample-App GitHub repo](https://github.com/getDanArias/Mithril-Sample-App) and a live demo is [here](https://conference-tracker-95127.firebaseapp.com/#!/conferences).
+The final code can be found at the [Mithril-Sample-App GitHub repo](https://github.com/getDanArias/Mithril-Sample-App) and a [live demo is here](https://conference-tracker-95127.firebaseapp.com/#!/conferences).

 ---

-> If you need a quick refresher on Mithril, please visit its official guide [here](https://mithril.js.org/index.html).
+> If you need a quick refresher on Mithril, please visit the [Mithril official guide here](https://mithril.js.org/index.html).
 It truly only takes 10 minutes to become productive with Mithril.

 # Building an Interface with Mithril

-We are ready to put Mithril to test.
-Understanding at core how Mithril works will let us rapidly prototype the application that we want to build.
+We are ready to put Mithril to the test.
+Understanding the core fundamentals of how Mithril works will let us rapidly prototype the application that we want to build.
 The first question that we need to answer is: what are we actually going to build?

 ## Conference Tracker: Requirements

-We are going to create an application that allows the user to track the opening dates of conferences along with the deadlines for Call For Papers for the conferences &mdash; if available.
+We are going to create an application that allows the user to track the opening dates of conferences along with the deadlines for Call For Papers for the conferences, if available.
 A Call For Papers gives speakers the chance to submit a request to speak at a conference.

 The following use cases define our application requirements:

 * User has access to a form to enter conference data.
 * User can save conference data.
 * User can mark a conference as favorite.
 * Optionally, user can mark if interested in "Call for Papers" and input a deadline for submission.
-* User can see a countdown for conference opening day and CFP deadline &mdash; if opted in.
+* User can see a countdown for conference opening day and CFP deadline, if opted in.

 Our interface will fulfill these requirements as defined in the following outline: